-Figure 2: Simplified example of a PDF encryption dictionary.
+Figure 3: Simplified example of a PDF encryption dictionary.

-A simplified example containing all relevant parameters is given in Figure 2.
-The user access permissions are stored unencrypted in the P value, an integer representing a bit field of flags.
+A simplified example containing all relevant parameters is given in Figure 3.
+The user access permissions are stored unencrypted in the P value, which is an integer value representing a bit field of flags.
 Such permissions define if printing, modifying, or copying content is allowed.
 Additionally, the Perms value stores an encrypted copy of these permissions by using the file encryption key in Electronic Codebook (ECB) mode.
-Upon opening an encrypted PDF file, a viewer conforming to the standard must decrypt the Perms value and compare it to the P value to detect possible manipulations.
-We abuse this behavior to start known-plaintext attacks and build Cipher Block Chaining (CBC) gadgets, see subsection 3.2.
+Upon opening an encrypted PDF file, a viewer conforming to the standard must decrypt the Perms value and compare it to the P value in order to detect possible manipulations.
+We abuse this behavior to start known-plaintext attacks and build Cipher Block Chaining (CBC) gadgets, see section 4.2.
 Next, one or more Crypt Filters can be defined.
-In the given example depicted in Figure 2, StdCF - the standard name for a Crypt Filter - is used.
-Each Crypt Filter contains information regarding the encryption algorithm (Algorithm) and instructions when to prompt for a password (Event).
-Supported values for the encryption algorithm can either be None (no encryption), V2 (RC4), AESV2 (AES128-CBC), AESV3 (AES256-CBC).
-In this work, we focus on AES256 encryption.
+In the given example depicted in Figure 3, StdCF - the standard name for a Crypt Filter - is used.
+Each Crypt Filter contains information regarding the encryption algorithm (Algorithm) and instructions for when the password is to be prompted (Event).
+Supported values for the encryption algorithm can either be None (no encryption), V2 (RC4), AESV2 (AES128-CBC), or AESV3 (AES256-CBC).
+In this work, we focus on AES256 encryption, which is considered to be most secure.

-Partial Encryption Since PDF version 1.5 (released in 2003), partially encrypted PDF files are supported: The standard allows to specify different Crypt Filters to encrypt/decrypt strings, streams, and embedded files.
-This flexibility is desired, for example, to encrypt embedded files with a different algorithm or not to encrypt them at all.
+Partial Encryption.
+Since PDF version 1.5 (released in 2003), partially encrypted PDF files are supported.
+The standard allows to specify different Crypt Filters to encrypt/decrypt strings, streams, and embedded files.
+This flexibility is desired, for example, to encrypt embedded files with a different algorithm, or not to encrypt them at all.
 We abuse this feature to build partially encrypted, malicious PDF files containing encrypted as well as plaintext content.

-1.3 PDF Interactive Features
+2.3 PDF Interactive Features

 PDF is more than a simple format for document exchange.
-The PDF specification supports interactive elements known from the Word Wide Web, such as hyperlinks which can refer either to an anchor within the document itself or to an external resource.
+The PDF specification supports interactive elements known from the World Wide Web, such as hyperlinks, which can refer either to an anchor within the document itself or to an external resource.
 PDF 1.2 (released in 1996) further introduced PDF forms which allow data to be entered and submitted to an external web server, similar to HTML forms.
-While PDF forms are less common than their equivalent in the web, they are supported by most major PDF viewers in favor of the idea of the 'paperless office', allowing users to directly submit data instead of printing the document and filling it out by hand.
+While PDF forms are less common than their equivalent in the web, they are supported by most major PDF viewers in favor of the idea of the "paperless office", allowing users to directly submit data instead of printing the document and filling it out by hand.
 Another adoption from the Web is rudimentary JavaScript support, which is standardized in PDF and can be used, for example, to validate form values or to modify document page contents.
 We will abuse these features in order to build PDF standard-compliant exfiltration channels.